~ INTERVIEW & PHOTO SHOOT WITH ELISE POLITO ~

-Elise Polito arrives at my apartment wearing pastel coloured jeans blazoned (rather appropriately) with large flower prints, and a smile like sunshine.
+Sydney-based florist, Elise Polito, arrives at my apartment wearing pastel coloured jeans blazoned (rather appropriately) with large flower prints, and a smile like sunshine.
 “Oh, the camellias around here are just stunning at the moment!” she declares.
-Her enthusiasm is contagious, she carries it throughout her whole body – all five feet nine inches of it.
-Even though she’s been up since five in the morning to catch her flight from Sydney to Melbourne.
+Her enthusiasm is contagious, she carries it throughout her whole body — all five feet nine inches of it.
+Even though she’s been up since five in the morning to catch her flight down to Melbourne.

 Since early childhood, Polito has always found creative outlets, from drawing and gardening in her younger years, to sewing most of her own clothes throughout high school.
 Recently, between flower gigs, Elise has also dabbled in a bit of pottery, creating some really sweet vases from porcelain.
 From what I observed, she can be a bit of an instrumentalist like that (or perhaps just pragmatic), harnessing what is around her, no matter how disparate it seems from botanicals, and channelling it towards her work.

 “I find inspiration in nature, mostly.
 Art and design inform my practice.
 I’m always seeking colour inspiration away from flowers.
 I’m very inspired by my peers.
 It always amazes me how you can have the same brief, the same ingredients and create something so different.
 It’s very much like art in that way, you seek out the hand that made it.”

 After high school Elise was accepted into the National Art School in Sydney and studied Fine Art with honours, majoring in Printmaking.
 Beyond her studies, Elise has almost always made a crust using her creativity.
 She worked as General Manager for The Distillery, in Sydney, and was involved in graphic design, printmaking, and even running a gallery abroad, in Kemang Jakarta.
 She also moonlighted as a barista at the hip Sydney coffee and clothes store Deus Ex Machina.